howlsocial/howldocs/blog/2022-09-06-public-beta-challenges.md

 Some challenges will require the team to calculate who won, so winners may not be announced for several days afterward.

+## Check eligibility and claim

+Use the [Airdrop claim tool](https://testnet-claim.howl.social/) to check your eligibility and claim.

 ## Challenges

 The challenges are: